VITHUN985/camel-dash/README.md

 Pre-requisites:
-*Any GUI IDE:(like pycharm or python IDLE)
+*Any GUI IDE:(like pycharm or python IDLE) *Recommended to run this game from desktop or laptop.
+(Windows or MacOS or Linux)

 Instructions:
 *Just open the folder and run "Camel Dash.py" from your favourite IDE